KoertLichtendonk/0.3.DL-new.pwn/README.md

-# Updated-new.pwn
+# 0.3.DL-new.pwn
-Updated "new.pwn" for SA-MP which includes all callbacks.
+This is an updated version of "new.pwn" which includes all callbacks that are available in SA:MP 0.3.DL.